 Georgia Code Section 3-3-23 forbids the intentional possession, display, or use of any false or altered official identification card, such as a license or passport.
 Under this statute, it is a crime to use somebody else’s license, a manufactured fake license, or another person’s license that was somehow altered to change the birth date or name.
 An offender could face felony or misdemeanor charges based on how the accused offender obtained the card and how they intended to use it.

-Using a fake ID in Atlanta could result in severe consequences.
+Using a fake ID in Georgia could result in severe consequences.
 A young adult who foolishly decides to use somebody else’s license to go out for a drink could end up with a permanent criminal record.
 If convicted of a misdemeanor offense, an offender could receive up to a one-year jail sentence, while a felony conviction could lead to a 10-year state prison sentence.